-- By assuming the leadership role, you remove any pressure that forces your puppy to make decisions on his own that he cannot reasonably be expected to make.
+- By taking command, you relieve any pressure on your puppy to make choices that he cannot properly be expected to make on his own.

-- You can feel good about the fact that you have provided a personal space for your dog where he can go when he wants his own sense of security and privacy.
-Crate-training promotes the development of a well-rounded dog and confident, well-behaved dogs naturally know when to take a break from it all.
+- You can be proud of yourself for providing your dog with a personal spot where he can go when he needs his own sense of privacy and security.
+Crate training encourages the development of a well-rounded dog, and confident, well-behaved canines understand when it’s time to relax.

 Lifetime Benefits Of Crate Training A Tibetan Mastiff

-- What a reassuring feeling to know that your dog is safe from harm!
-He won’t be able to get into any products or situations that could be fatal to him.
+- What a wonderful feeling it is to know that your dog is safe!
+He probably wouldn’t be able to get into any potentially lethal items or situations.

 TM Dog Anxiety During Travel

-- We all like to think that we will arrive at our destinations without incident but should a traffic accident occur, your pet is less likely to be injured or allowed to escape from your vehicle if he is confined.
+- We all hope to reach our destinations without incident, but if your pet is confined, he is less likely to be harmed or set free from your vehicle in the event of a traffic collision.

 Ensure Crate Training Success